megagonlabs/cypherbench/README.md

 - [x] text2cypher baseline code
 - [x] EX/PSJS implementation and evaluation scripts
 - [x] Text2cypher task generation pipeline
-- [ ] Wikidata RDF-to-property-graph engine
+- [x] Wikidata RDF-to-property-graph engine
+- [ ] Additional resources

-Please feel free to open an issue if you have any questions or suggestions!
+Please feel free to open an issue if you have any questions or need anything else that is not yet open-sourced!

 ## 📚 Citation